Outreach Monks

 The page targeting decision shapes the entire campaign outcome.

 • Research and resource pages are the most linkable in tech.
 These earn editorial backlinks naturally and can distribute authority internally to commercial pages through structured internal linking.
+Product-led SEO strategies often start here — free tools, interactive calculators, and self-serve resources earn links while simultaneously introducing the product to new audiences

-• Comparison and alternative pages need direct links to rank for decision-stage keywords.
+• Comparison and competitor alternative pages need direct links to rank for decision-stage keywords.
 Buyers evaluating technology options search for “[product] vs [competitor]” and “[competitor] alternative.”
 These pages only rank competitively when they have authority pointed at them.

 • Category solution pages targeting specific use cases, industries, or roles need authority to rank for the commercial queries they serve.
+B2B SEO principles apply directly — each solution page targets a specific buyer segment, and authority needs to reach those pages directly to produce ranking movement on the commercial terms that matter

 Pointing all links to the homepage or informational blog posts while commercial pages sit without external authority is the most common link targeting mistake in technology campaigns.
 Our SaaS backlinks service addresses this directly for software and technology brands.